swe-geek/swe-geek/README.md

 - 💬 Ask me about **Javascript**, **vbscript**, and **Google Cloud Projects**.
 - ⚡ Fun fact: I can remember 10 digit numbers even if its not fancy!

-## 📚 My Technical Blog

-I also enjoy sharing my knowledge through writing and blogging.
-Here are some of my latest posts:

-- 📝 [Getting Started with Web Automation](https://medium.com/@silentBob/getting-started-with-web-automation) - An introduction to automating web tasks using Python and Selenium.
-- 📖 [Building Scalable Web Applications](https://medium.com/@silentBob/building-scalable-web-applications) - A guide to best practices for developing scalable and maintainable web applications.
-- 🗒️ [Data Visualization with Python](https://medium.com/@silentBob/data-visualization-with-python) - Exploring the power of data visualization using Python libraries.

 ## 📫 Connect with Me